 The aura which, on the stage, emanates from Macbeth, cannot be separated for the spectators from that of the actor.
 However, the singularity of the shot in the studio is that the camera is substituted for the public.
 Consequently, the aura that envelops the actor vanishes, and with it the aura of the figure he portrays.

-But then later, he says it is the distance associated with the experience that preserves the aura:
+Later then, he reveals that it’s the distance associated with the experience that preserves the aura:

 The definition of the aura as a “unique phenomenon of a distance however close it may be” represents nothing but the formulation of the cult value of the work of art in categories of space and time perception.
 Distance is the opposite of closeness.
 The essentially distant object is the unapproachable one.
 Unapproachability is indeed a major quality of the cult image.
 True to its nature, it remains “distant, however close it may be.”

-In other words, rather than the indirectness or intervention of the “artificial lens” being the cause of the loss of aura, as one might assume (i.e. the problem of a mediated experience vs. a live, in-person experience), the issue is actually a matter of distance and closeness.
-It’s the lens being too up close, or familiar, that is the problem.
-Conversely, it is the “unapproachable nature” of a work that preserves the aura.
-We must ask then, what qualifies as an art’s “unapproachable nature”?
-To answer this, we’ll have to turn away from ideas of physical closeness and distance, since the distance Benjamin is referring to is associated with acts of reverence.
-Here, distance and separation are used as metaphor to describe how a sublime impression may be created via the object’s idea, form, or function.
+Rather than it being the impersonal or indirectness of the “artificial lens” which causing the loss of aura as one might assume (i.e. the problem of a mediated experience vs. a live, in-person experience), the issue is actually a matter of distance and closeness.
+It’s the lens being too up close, or familiar, in other words that is the problem.
+Conversely then, it is the “unapproachable nature” of a work that preserves the aura.
+We must ask then, what qualifies as art’s “unapproachable nature”?
+To answer, we’ll have to turn away from ideas of physical closeness and distance since the distance Benjamin describes is associated with acts of reverence.
+Distance and separation are used as metaphor to describe how a sublime impression may be created via the object’s idea, form, or function.
 It is in the impression of venerability, in other words, where one finds art’s aura.

-While looking for evidence of imitation or sources of original inspiration behind the creation art today, the problem of art’s venerability appears easily solved: imitative art can’t possess the same aura as something that is original.
-But then, how does one tie originality to venerability?
-How can one even identify or define originality?
-Isn’t everything made in the world influenced by something or someone else?
+If we then go looking for evidence of imitation or sources of original inspiration behind the creation of art today, the problem of art’s venerability seem then easily solved.
+Imitative art simply can not possess the same aura as something that is original.
+But then how does one tie originality to venerability?
+Furthermore, how can we identify originality if everything made in the world is influenced by something (or someone) else?

-Influences can come from a variety of places and appreciated for the sake of ingenuity alone.
-With originality, however, it is generally measured within a particular observed context that could simply be called tradition.
-A very basic way of defining tradition is to look for an established way of doing things—a mode of activity that is generated, picked up and participated in by others.
-A tradition (similar to the use of genre) becomes established when it begins to exert and maintain a certain gravity and becomes a mode of cultural activity.
-What this means for art is, in relation to tradition, our understanding of it becomes in part socially based—from which stems our knowledge of common modes of expression, interpretations, and lexical forms—yet also through contextualizing the creative impetus, or the individual inspiration, working from within or behind the work in is own environment.
+Influences can come from a variety of places.
+Ideas can be appreciated for the sake of their ingenuity alone.
+It could be argued, however, that originality is observed in relation to a particular context that could simply be called tradition.
+Tradition is found by looking for an established way of doing things; a mode of activity that has been generated, adopted and participated in by others.
+A tradition becomes established when it maintains a certain amount of gravity as standardized mode of cultural activity.
+What this means for art is, in relation to tradition, our understanding of it becomes in part socially based.
+From this social function stems commonly understood modes of expression, their interpretations, and lexical forms.
+It also prompts ways of how we contextualize the creative impetus or individual inspiration in a work operating within its environment.

-Herein also lies how a definitive nexus is formed: through cooperation between originality and tradition.
-Instead of through linear or historic data, as models via the internet or algorithms are generated, this is represented by relationships between the single and the many—the particular and the whole, the individual and the social, or of difference and unity.
-In this arena, the intent of one side informs the other on the other side.
+Herein lies how a definitive nexus is formed— through cooperation between originality and tradition.
+Instead of the linear or historic mode, which is how online or algorithmic models are generated, a definitive nexus involves the relationships of the single and many; the particular and the whole; the individual and the social; of difference and unity.
+In this environment, an intent on one side informs the other on the other side.
 Rather than linear, it’s orientation could be called spherical.
 Feedback ensues and consensus is reached.
-It is like a two-way street with two levels of interpreting communication occurring, wherein as one advances, the other yields, the other reciprocates, and the process continues as such.
+It is like a two-way street with multiple degrees of interpretation and communication taking place.
+In this model, one advances and the other yields, the other reciprocates, and the process continues as such.
 This is an organic process of communication.
 As communications theorist Arthur B. Bochner remarks:

 “[there are] at least two communicators; intentionally orienting toward each other; as both subject and object; whose actions embody each other’s perspectives both toward self and toward other.”

-In this sense, the defining of originality can be thought of as acts of attempted recognition made between a singular performer or group and a collective audience sending feedback to one other.
-Contrary to what some might say, the making and reception of art are not unidirectional, i.e. going from just artist to audience.
-Artist and audience both exist and act in an environment where there is constant back-and-forth production of meaning, reception, and feedback.
+In this sense, the defining of originality can be thought of as acts of attempted recognition made between a singular performer or group, which perpetually sends feedback in the process of constructing meaning value.
+It runs contrary to some might think in that meaning value is created unidirectionally; i.e. going from artist to audience.
+In reality, artist and audience exist and act in an environment where consistent back-and-forth production of meaning, reception, and feedback is taking place.
 The artist differs from the audience only in that they initiate the creative act.
 The audience differs from the artist only in that they are on the receptive end.
-Yet, the artist is always responding to the audience’s experience during the act of creating, and the audience is always empathizing with the individual creator’s experience through reflecting on their own creative potential.
+In this dynamic sphere, however, the artist is always responding to their own audience experience during the act of creating.
+The audience is always empathizing with the individual creator’s experience, which reflects on their own creative potential.

-If AI, or any form of art, becomes principally imitative and can only approximate preexisting images that hold a certain amount of recognizable venerability, how successful can they actually be in producing such venerability themselves?
-What does this do to our understanding and assessment of the qualitative value of art?
+If AI is fundamentally imitative and can only approximate preexisting images that hold a certain amount of recognizable venerability, how successful can it actually be in producing such venerability on its own?
+What does this do to our understanding and assessment of the qualitative value of its products?